-Turoa Ski Area on the south-western slopes of Mt Ruapehu has Australasia's longest vertical descent and New Zealand's highest lift.
+Turoa Ski Area on the south-western slopes of Mt Ruapehu offers a massive 722m of vertical descent on New Zealand's highest chairlift - the High Noon Express

 The Alpine Meadow at the base of Turoa Ski Area is a wonderful little beginners' area.
-It has a massive 120m long carpet lift.
-If you haven't seen one of these before it's basically like a conveyer belt or travelator over the snow - you just stand on it and it takes you smoothly and easily up the slope.
+It has a massive 120m long carpet lift, which is like a conveyer belt over the snow and super easy to use.

-The Alpine Meadow is right next to the Alpine Chalet where you'll find good coffee, meals, snacks or even a well deserved cold beer after you're done on the slopes.
-And, for the littlies in the family, there's a toboganning area right alongside the Alpine Meadow too!
+The Alpine Meadow is right next to the Alpine Chalet where you'll find good coffee, meals, snacks and a well-deserved cold beer after you're done on the slopes.
+For those who aren't ready for skiing or snowboarding, there's a sledding slope and a free public snow play area too!

-The intermediate terrain at Turoa is mostly wide and smooth, though you can easily find a few chutes and bowls to keep it interesting too.
+The intermediate terrain at Turoa is mostly wide and smooth, making it a perfect progression from the beginner runs.
 There are 12 groomed intermediate runs, all of which are nice and long and many of them link to one another so you can enjoy excellent intermediate skiing and riding all the way from the top of Australasia's highest lift to the base area.